juanlazarde/word_splitter/README.md

 Function CountPages(strFile As String) As String
-    '''Return number of pages in the document'''
+    ''Return number of pages in the document''

     Dim docMultiple As Document